zompiexx/wargames/README.md

   * User Accounts (for users other than "Joshua")
   * Option to disable "Joshua" backdoor account when logged in using a level 2 (sysadmin) account using the command: backdoor
   * Email system for users of WOPR (send and recieve email between users)
+  * Allow connection to ARPANET, INTERNET from WOPR sessions
+  * HELP updated to include all valid commands for user and Joshua WOPR sessions
+  * Logon Screen for users added, Welcome to NORAD, Cheyenne Mountain Complex.

 * Bank
   * Very simple program, just accepts any username and password